-$^{^8}$ www.unwomen.org/en/digital-library/publications/2015/4/un-women-evaluation-handbook-how-to-managegender-responsive-evaluation, UN Women, 2015

-(Multi-Partner Trust Fund Office).
+7 www.unwomen.org/en/digital-library/publications/2015/4/un-women-evaluation-handbook-how-to-managegender-responsive-evaluation, UN Women, 2015 Each Participating UN Organization (PUNO) shall assume full programmatic and financial accountability for the funds disbursed to it by the Administrative Agent of the Joint SDG Fund (Multi-Partner Trust Fund Office).
 Such funds will be administered by each UN Agency, Fund, and Programme in accordance with its own regulations, rules, directives and procedures.
 Each PUNO shall establish a separate ledger account for the receipt and administration of the funds disbursed to it by the Administrative Agent.